GospelTrust/milpitas.cc/docs/content/_posts/2022-06-17-lscc-goft-land-youth-event.md

 ---
+published: false
 title: LSCC Golfland Youth Event Friday, June 24th
 category: Antares_Pham
 color: c10
 tags: youth announcement
 image: https://i.imgur.com/bqmC3jY.png
 ---
 Let's go play golf with LSCC youth at Golfland at 5:30pm.
 <!--more-->
 ## Details
 Parents, We will be meeting in the Milpitas Golfland parking lot for a quick dinner before we head in for some mini golf!
 Please plan for pickup around 8pm.